-Smoking is permitted in outdoor areas provided the smoke does not migrate back in to an enclosed University building.
+Smoking is permitted in outdoor areas, 25 feet from the entrance to Suffolk buildings provided the smoke does not migrate back in to an enclosed University building.
 For example, students may smoke outside University buildings but, if the smoking takes place under a window or surrounding a building entrance, and the smoke migrates back in to the building, it is a violation this policy.

 Smoking is also prohibited in outdoor areas where no smoking signs are posted.

 Such policies not only serve to protect the health of the community but, in the case of buildings and residences, can lower maintenance costs such as painting or replacing burned carpeting, as well as reduces the risk of fire.
 Suffolk University acknowledges that the successful implementation of this policy requires cooperation and mutual respect, and sensitivity on the part of both smokers and non-smokers.